Commercialisation of your IP

 7. Registration of licences such as licences of copyright, licences of registered design rights, trade mark licences and patent licences;

-8. Implied rights particularly in respect of copyright and patents;
+8. Implied rights particularly in respect of copyright and patent litigation;

 9. Prohibited terms in commercial contracts, such as those under the Unfair Contract Terms Act 1977 (“UCTA”) and hardcore restrictions under EU competition laws;